robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 What is often not known or practiced are engineering activities in the trustworthiness context.
 These activities result in an evidence-based demonstration, through reasoning that the that the system-of-interest is deemed trustworthy.
 Which means that we have an adequate combination of active and passive protections built-in.

-As you can see, the framework is independent of system type.
-It is independent of the acquisition or process model.
-It is also not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, (problem, solution and trustworthiness), each with its own checks and balances.

 ---
 class: center, middle